tzesheng-curtin/isec-6000-assignment-1/README.md

 ![Screenshot 2023-09-04 223718](https://github.com/tzesheng-curtin/isec6000-assignment1-task1/assets/143274010/3fa8101b-0691-480e-a1b6-ce819a883979)

- **Note**: Its recommend to delete the hello-server service to prevent GCP from charging you for running the service:
+ **Note**: Its recommend to delete the hello-server service to prevent GCP from charging you for running the service.
  This can be done with the following command:
  ```
  kubectl delete service hello-server